 Is your resume consistently getting you interviews:

 If you’ve answered, “Yes” to both questions, that’s great.
-But if you’ve answered, “No” to either, your resume is probably not good enough.
+But if you’ve answered, “No” to either, your resume is the likely culprit.

 Put yourself in the shoes of a potential employer recruiting for a new member of staff – you’d be busier than normal from the extra work involved in dealing with recruitment consultants and candidates and reviewing a pile of resumes.
 This is why it’s essential that your resume is of the highest calibre to distinguish you from your competition.